chambln/pandoc-rss/README.md

     pandoc-rss [OPTIONS] [FILE]...

-where each `FILE` corresponds to a feed item and `OPTIONS` are any combination of the following:
+where each `FILE` corresponds to a feed item.
+Some of the `OPTIONS` are as follows:

       -s                Produce standalone XML
       -t TITLE         'Example Feed'